 Never put dance clothes in the dryer.

-If you live in a humid climate and it seems like your stuff takes forever to dry, wrap the clothes in a towel to remove excess water prior to hanging.
+If you live in a humid climate and it seems like your stuff takes forever to dry, squeeze the clothes in a towel to remove excess water prior to hanging.

 A Final Comment

-Most vintage dance belts (pre 1980) were extremely uncomfortable, designed as some sort of penance for men bold enough to wear tights.
-Although new designs have made giant strides forward in dance belt comfort, it's still almost a tradition for male dancers to complain about them.
-But they wear them voluntarily, knowing dance belts are the best thing to keep their male parts safe and secure, and their line smooth.
+Most vintage dance belts (prior to the 1980’s) were extremely uncomfortable, designed as some sort of penance for the few men bold enough to wear tights.
+Although new designs have made giant strides forward in dance belt comfort, it's still a tradition for male dancers to complain about them.
+But they wear them willingly, knowing dance belts are the best thing to keep their male parts safe & secure, and their line smooth.
 In the words of one adult student, "the only thing worse than wearing a dance belt is not wearing one.
 I can't imagine dancing without it."

 ABT dancer Sascha Rudetsky (quoted in Dance Magazine) said, "Some men rely on a lucky dance belt to cradle them in security and elevate their performance."

-Many students attending performing arts high schools wear their dance belt all day, every day.
-Don't whine about wearing one for a single class.
+Many students attending performing arts high schools, college dance majors, and professional dancers wear a dance belt all day, every day.
+Don't whine too much about having to wear one for a single class.